AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/templatetags.md

-### Insert table using table markers
+### Insert Table using table markers

-There are 2 new markers introduced for inserting tables in a document table start and table end.
+There are 2 new markers introduced for inserting tables in a document

+- table start
+- table end

 The content between these markers is repeated by iterating over the array tag mentioned in the table start marker.

 JSON representation of the input data: